How to choose the best VR headset for your experience, an insider’s look…

 - PS4 console needs another USB port to charge all controllers

-- Lower refresh rates on the headset causing increased risk of motion sickness
+- Lower refresh rates on the headset causing an increased risk of motion sickness

 Will the Xbox ever get a release as well?